 The Strategic Importance of Employee Well-being

-Employers’ responsibility for the well-being of employees is increasing, but conversely, employees must also contribute to the ‘well-being’ of an organization, writes the head of business development at the insurer elipsLife.
+Employers’ responsibility for the well-being of employees is increasing, but conversely, employees must also contribute to the ‘well-being’ of an organization.
+Companies that manage to align their purpose with that of their employees hold the key to future success, according to Stefan Duran of the insurer elipsLife.

 Healthy, productive, and motivated employees form the cornerstone of competitiveness and business success which makes it no surprise that employee well-being has become one of the hot topics in the boardroom.
 But what exactly falls under the broad umbrella of ‘employee well-being?’
 And what is the employer’s role?
 To gain a better understanding, I, over recent months, engaged with experts and executives from major corporations.